li-ji-n/diagonal-test/README.md

-# Diagonal React Native App
+# Diagnal React Native App

-This is a React Native app called Diagonal that displays a list of images from an OTT platform.
-The user can search for specific images using the search bar.
+This is a React Native app called Diagnal that displays a list of images from an OTT platform.
+The user can search for specific films using the search bar.
 The app loads data from JSON files and uses the React Native Fast Image component to display images efficiently.

 ## Features